Build Your Brand: There’s an App for That!

 Apple has become the most valued brand on the planet, with a total of $153.3 billion, and this is no fluke.

-Apple has had to develop several important technological facets; instrumental for the adoption of this new technology to take effect.
+Apple has had to develop several important technological facets, instrumental for the adoption of this new technology to take effect.

 Bill Wong, Electronic Design, highlights important characteristics every smartphone requires to facilitate high-performance applications.